-All windows are of slider opening design, solid picture window, or opening vent panels.
+All windows are of slider opening design or solid picture window.
+(NON-OPENING).
 Sliders may open horizontal or vertical as called for per floor plan.
 Egress (Escape) windows have an unlocking handle or two small hinged clips on each side.
 After unlatching, the panel will swing out on a top hinge.
 On some Egress (Escape) windows, screens are attached to swing out panel of window.
+Be sure these are latched correctly before traveling